 What Is the Average Settlement for a Truck Accident?

-Since every truck accident claim can be different, it’s impossible to give one “average” settlement amount.
-However, we can discuss the main factors that go into calculating a truck accident settlement.
-When you work with a lawyer for a truck accident, they will determine how much your case is worth by looking at each of these damages, as well.
+Since every truck accident claim can differ, giving one “average” settlement amount is impossible.
+However, we can discuss the main factors in calculating a settlement.
+When you work with a commercial vehicle accident attorney, they will determine how much your case is worth by looking at each of these damages.

 - The at-fault party or parties